Anxiety Attack Symptoms

 - Derealization (feeling unreal, in a dream-like state)

-- Feel like you can’t calm yourself down
+- Inability to calm yourself down

 - Knot in the stomach, tight stomach

 - Panicky feeling

 - Sudden urge to go to the bathroom (urinate, defecate)

 This list is not exhaustive.
 As you can see, there are many physical, psychological, and emotional signs and symptoms of anxiety attacks.
 For a more comprehensive list of anxiety symptoms and descriptions of what they feel like, visit our anxiety symptoms section.

 There is a long list of signs and symptoms of an anxiety attack.
 But because each body is somewhat chemically unique, anxiety affects each person differently.
 Consequently, anxiety attack symptoms can vary from person to person in type or kind, number, intensity, duration, and frequency.
 If your symptoms don’t exactly match this list, that doesn’t mean you don’t have anxiety attacks.
 It simply means that your body is responding to them slightly differently.

 For example, one person may experience only a few minor signs and symptoms of an anxiety attack, while another person may experience all of them and to great severity.
 All combinations and variations are common.

 Because there are many medical conditions that can cause anxiety-like symptoms, such as the strong sensations and feelings associated with anxiety attacks, it’s wise to discuss them with your doctor.
 If your doctor has attributed your attacks to stress and anxiety, you can feel confident that your doctor’s diagnosis is correct.
 Anxiety attacks are relatively easy to diagnose and aren’t easily confused with other medical conditions.